simple1sheet/Abyss-Climb/replit.md

 Abyss Climber is a full-stack web application that gamifies rock climbing progress tracking.
 Built with a "Made in Abyss" anime theme, it allows users to log climbing sessions, track boulder problems, complete quests, and progress through different "layers" of difficulty.
 The app combines climbing data with RPG-style elements like experience points, achievements, and a whistle-based level system.

 **Current Status**: Fully functional with completely redesigned skill system using grade-based progression instead of XP.
 Features 5 organized skill categories with accordion-style UI, independent quest management with complete/discard functionality, and grade-based whistle advancement.
-All components display real user data with no placeholder content. **Latest Update**: Comprehensive code cleanup and performance optimization completed with error boundaries, form validation, React.memo optimizations, and enhanced user experience improvements.
+All components display real user data with no placeholder content. **Latest Update**: Complete grade system conversion feature implemented - users can now change their preferred grade system (V-Scale, Fontainebleau, German) in profile settings and have it apply throughout the entire application.

 ## User Preferences